casangi/casadocs/docs/tasks/task_listobs.rst

+.. _Description:

 Description
+   listobs task: List the summary of a data set in the logger or in a file

    This application reports various metadata related to an MS. The listing is sent to the logger or can be saved to a file.
 Standard MS selection parameters can be used to limit the listing (see `Visibility Data
    Selections <https://casa.nrao.edu/casadocs-devel/stable/calibration-and-visibility-data/data-selection-in-a-measurementset>`__
    for details).

    The report begins with information such as the observer, the project ID, the number of records, the length of the observation, and minimum and maxiumum timestamp of the records included.